Creation Care Team

 - Providing educational materials that inspire hope and action in response to environmental crises

-- Facilitating the development of worship materials for the liturgical season of creation
+- Facilitating development of worship materials for the liturgical season of creation

 - Advocating for effective individual and collective action in response to the climate crisis

 We welcome ideas and participation from all ages.
-Our team meets at 7 PM on the third Monday of each month.
-You can join us either in-person or online.
+Our team meets at 7:30-9:00 PM on the third Monday of each month.
+You can join us in-person at church or online via Zoom.
 For more information contact our team leader: David Koetje.

-For post and updates from the Creation Care Team, please visit: https://www.churchoftheservantcrc.org/category/creationcare/
+For posts and updates from the Creation Care Team, please visit: https://www.churchoftheservantcrc.org/category/creationcare/

 Over the last couple of years, the creation care team has replaced the grass in the parking lot islands with native plants.
 Use this map to help identify some of the native species planted in the COS islands.